navaneethclt/roveryolo/README.md

 -Efficient data filtering for stable sensor readings.

--Serial communication protocols for interfacing with the rover.
+-Serial communication protocols for interfacing with laser sensor.

 -YOLO-based detection pipeline for robust object recognition and orientation adjustment.